 This Hawaiian country town is oozing history and boasts a unique Americana all its own.
 Colonized for sugar plantations, the Big Island saw the arrival of many Portuguese families in the 1800s, who gave birth to the paniolo or Hawaiian cowboy culture.
 One farmstead, the Anna Ranch, which was settled in 1845 and is now open to visitors.
 It was founded in 1848 and is a grand example of the historic homes in the area.

 Waimea is also the gateway to one of America's largest cattle ranches.

 Historic Parker Ranch

-Some may be surprised to learn Waimea and the Big Island are home one of the largest working ranches in the US.
-Historic, Parker Ranch was founded in 1847, earlier than many ranches in the US West, and covers some 250,000 acres.
+Some may be surprised to learn Waimea and the Big Island are home to one of the largest working ranches in the United States.
+Parker Ranch was founded in 1847, earlier than many ranches in the US West, and covers some 250,000 acres.
 Ranching culture absolutely dominates the area and is visible in historic buildings and in new constructions, built to reflect town's cowboy pedigree.
 Those wishing to ride horses will find stables in Waimea.

 Cattle on the Park Ranch.

 Ranching Museum in Waimea, Hawaii

 However, for most vacation home renters on this part of the Big Island, Waimea is a wonderful place to stock up on farm-fresh products.
 There are many working farms here and there is a farmers market on Saturdays where you can find locally produced crops like lettuce, ginger and tropical fruits.
 Of course, if you prefer to eat out, there are also several charming restaurants in town serving locally produced fare, as well as shopping centers with banks, supermarkets and drug stores.